leedeen01/tp/docs/team/teesha902.md

 ---
 layout: page
-title: Lee De En's Project Portfolio Page
+title: Teesha's Project Portfolio Page
 ---

 ### Project: AddressBook Level 3

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+ClientNest is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

 Given below are my contributions to the project.